harvath/dotfiles/README.md

 # dotfiles
 Some of my config files.
-Not a big fan of over-customization, so I try to make them concise.
+Not a big fan of over-customization so I try to make them concise.

 ## usage
 git clone, git submodules init